embuxLinux/embuxlinux.github.io/source/install.md

 :::{tab-item} Linux and macOS
 :sync: linux

 1. **Download Embux App:** Download the appropriate Embux app shell script (.sh) from the Embux GitHub repository.
-Please note there are different versions of the shell script for Linux and Mac, the macOS version is labelled `darwin`.
-You can find a link to the repository in the sidebar.
-For macOS, you will need to install [Homebrew](https://brew.sh).
+   * Please note there are different versions of the shell script for Linux and Mac, the macOS version is labelled `darwin`.
+   * You can find a link to the repository in the sidebar.
+   * For macOS (not Linux), you will need to install [Homebrew](https://brew.sh).
+Don't worry, installing Homebrew is a very simple task.
+You have to run one single command.
+   * **Warning:** Don't use packages provided by your system's repositories, AUR, etc. These repositories have been known for hosting outdated software.

-2. **Ensure Execution Permissions:** Make sure the script has executable permissions.
+3. **Ensure Execution Permissions:** Make sure the script has executable permissions.
 You can do this by running the following command in the terminal:

     ```bash
     chmod +x embux-app-*.sh
     ```

-3. **Optional: Sideload a Custom Embux Image:** If you want to install Embux Beta, a testing version of Embux, or any modified version of Embux, store the ISO in `~/.embux.iso`.
+4. **Optional: Sideload a Custom Embux Image:** If you want to install Embux Beta, a testing version of Embux, or any modified version of Embux, store the ISO in `~/.embux.iso`.

-4. **Run Embux App:** Run the Embux app by executing the following command:
+5. **Run Embux App:** Run the Embux app by executing the following command:

     ```bash
     ./embux-app.sh
     ```

-5. **Follow Embux App Instructions:** The Embux app will guide you through the installation process, including selecting the target device, and initiating the installation.
+6. **Follow Embux App Instructions:** The Embux app will guide you through the installation process, including selecting the target device, and initiating the installation.

-6. **Monitor Installation Progress:** Observe the progress bar in the Embux app as the installation unfolds.
+7. **Monitor Installation Progress:** Observe the progress bar in the Embux app as the installation unfolds.
 Once the installation is complete, a notification will appear.

-7. **Boot Target Device:** Once the installation is complete, power cycle the target device, remove the Raspberry Pi OS SD card (if you use a Pi), and insert the Embux device..
+8. **Boot Target Device:** Once the installation is complete, power cycle the target device, remove the Raspberry Pi OS SD card (if you use a Pi), and insert the Embux device.
 The device should boot into the newly installed Embux system.
 :::

 :::{tab-item} Windows